-Dual Enrollment Is Not Allowed
+Dual Enrollment Between Two EUTF Plans Is Not Allowed

 No person may be enrolled in any EUTF benefit plan as both an employee-beneficiary and dependent-beneficiary, nor may children be enrolled by more than one employee-beneficiary (dual enrollment).

 End of Coverage

-- You die, subject to exceptions.
+- Death, subject to exceptions

-- You fail to comply with the EUTF Administrative Rules.
+- Noncompliance with the EUTF Administrative Rules

-- Your dependent reaches the limiting age.
+- Dependent reaches the limiting age, or divorce

 Although your coverage begins on the date you select, your enrollment may not be processed right away.
 Therefore, if you need to fill a prescription or go to the doctor prior to receiving your ID cards you should email EUTF at [email protected].
 In the email subject line type “URGENT – Confirmation of coverage needed”.
 EUTF checks this email daily and will contact the carrier to rush your enrollment after it receives the EC-1 from your employer.

 Transfer of Employment

 If you terminate employment and are rehired by the same public employer within the same pay period or the next consecutive pay period, you are considered as having transferred employment and you shall be treated as if continuously enrolled in the EUTF benefit plans.
-If you terminate employment and are rehired by a different public employer (e.g., state to county or county to county) within the same pay period or the next consecutive pay period, you are allowed to change between plans, including adding or deleting dependents and changing coverage tiers.
+If you terminate employment and are rehired by a different public employer (e.g., State to County) within the same pay period or the next consecutive pay period, you are allowed to change between plans, including adding or deleting dependents and changing coverage tiers.